codecop/ApprovalTests.c/README.md

 >
 > In normal unit testing, you say `assert_int_equal(5, person->age)`.
 Approvals allow you to do this when the thing that you want to assert is no longer a primitive but a complex object.
 For example, you can say, `verify_txt(person_to_string(person))`.

-## Building

-Building under Windows creates the library stub (in `./lib`) and thd dynamic library (in `./bin`).
-For Linux this creates only the shared library (in `./lib`).

-    make build

 ## Usage with cmocka

 This approvals support [cmocka](https://cmocka.org/).

 ### Creating a Test

-See `ExampleTest` in `./example`.
+See the tests in `./example` folder.

 ### Compiling and Running

-Compile and run a test using the sources with:
+Compile and run a [cmocka](https://cmocka.org/) test which uses approvals using the [binary distribution](https://github.com/codecop/ApprovalTests.c/releases):

-    gcc -g -Wall -Wextra -pedantic -std=c99 ... ^
+    gcc -std=c99 -pedantic -pedantic-errors -Wall -Wextra ...
-        ..\src\approvals.c ..\src\approvals_xml.c ..\src\string_builder.c AppTest.c ^
+        AppTest.c
-        -l cmocka ^
+        -l cmocka -l approvals
         -o AppTest.exe

     ./AppTest.exe

-If you are using the binary distribution, compile and run a test with:

-    gcc -g -Wall -Wextra -pedantic -std=c99 ... ^
-        AppTest.c ^
-        -l cmocka -l approvals ^
-        -o AppTest.exe
-    ./AppTest.exe
+## Building

+Building under Windows creates the library stub (in `./lib`) and thd dynamic library (in `./bin`).
+For Linux this command creates the shared library (in `./lib`).

+    make build

 ## License